rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

   - A spill manager that tracks all instances of `SpillableBuffer` and spills them on demand.
 A global spill manager is used throughout cudf when spilling is enabled, which makes `as_buffer()` return `SpillableBuffer` instead of the default `Buffer` instances.

 Accessing `Buffer.ptr`, we get the device memory pointer of the buffer.
-This is unproblematic in the case of `Buffer` but what happens when accessing `SpillableBuffer.ptr`, which might have spilled its device memory?
+This is unproblematic in the case of `Buffer` but what happens when accessing `SpillableBuffer.ptr`, which might have spilled its device memory.
 In this case, `SpillableBuffer` needs to unspill the memory before returning its device memory pointer.
 Furthermore, while this device memory pointer is being used (or could be used), `SpillableBuffer`  cannot spill its memory back to host memory because doing so would invalidate the device pointer.

 To address this, we mark the `SpillableBuffer` as unspillable, we say that the buffer has been _exposed_.
 This can either be permanent if the device pointer is exposed to external projects or temporary while `libcudf` accesses the device memory.